Optimal Transmission Switching: Improving Solver Performance Using Heuristics: A MIP heuristic for

 Let $\Ea \subseteq \E$ denote the set of all active lines, i.e. disregarding those that are not operational.
 Note, that for transmission switching any topology can be represented by a set $\Ea$.
-A topology being static or no line being switchable is the equivalent of solving DCOPF on a topology $\Ea$.
-Fixed topology means that switching statuses cannot be changed by the model, certain lines might be switched out of operation, however, i.e. $e\notin\Ea$ or $x_{e} = 0$ in \ModelOne.
+A static topology is equivalent to solving DCOPF on a topology $\Ea$.
+Static topology means that switching statuses cannot be changed by the model, certain lines might be switched out of operation, however, i.e. $e\notin\Ea$ ($x_{e} = 0$ in \ModelOne).

 \begin{model}[!h] \end{model}

 Based on this dependency, we define indicator function $\indf:~\E\rightarrow\{0,1\}$.
 Using $\indf$ every set $\Ea$ can be converted to a corresponding vector $x$, with $\indf(e)=x_{e}$.
 Note, that this property likewise facilitates constructing a corresponding set $\Ea$ based on a vector $x\in\{0,1\}^{\lvert\E\rvert}$.
 A static topology DCOPF formulation can be derived using an arbitrary vector of binary variables $x$.
 Replacing these variables in \ModelOne with the values in $x$, yields \ModelTwo.